TaureHorn/FoundryVTT_ChatConsole/README.md

 ## Features
 The following are a few of the modules features that warrant a little explanation.
 ### Anchoring
 A console window can be set to anchor.
 An anchored window cannot be closed and will remain open even when a user presses the 'Esc' key to close all open windows.
 A GM can configure a console to be anchored by default or not.
+An anchored window can still be closed by clicking on the anchor icon in the top right and then clicking the close button.
 ### Archiving
 Any console can be archived by a GM by selecting the archive option in the right-click drop down menu.
 This action is irreversible and will prompt you to confirm.
 On confirmation, the console is turned into a page in the _console-data journal entry.
 After which, the console is deleted from the manager.